Alicexplore/Alicexplore/README.md

 ### → FAMIGLIA. ( DESIGNED & DEVELOPED )

-Online vegan restaurant website, possibility to create an account, add items to cart from the menu, add favourites.
+Online vegan restaurant website, possibility to create an account, add items to cart from the menu to command, save favorites.

 <br />